 The spread spectrum standard has level 2 compliance requirements whereas the short range devices standard is level 1.
 The compliance level determines what information must be contained in an equipments compliance folder.

-The 802.11 family is a group of related standards for WLAN equipment produced by the Institute of Electrical and Electronics Engineers (IEEE), a US standards and engineering organisation with worldwide membership.
+A group of related standards for WLAN equipment produced by the Institute of Electrical and Electronics Engineers (IEEE).

-The IEEE 802.11a and b standards currently specify a security protocol known as Wireless Equivalent Privacy (WEP).
-This encryption method is considered to be relatively unsophisticated and WLAN operators should consider their overall network set-up and security procedures and not rely on the in-built security measures of IEEE 802.11a and b.
+The IEEE 802.11a and b standards use a Wireless Equivalent Privacy (WEP) security protocol.
+It is an unsophisticated encryption method and WLAN operators should not rely on the in-built security measures of IEEE 802.11a and b.

 Radiocommunications licensing relates to the use of the radiofrequency spectrum for communications purposes.
-There are three types of radiocommunications licences — apparatus, class and spectrum licences.
+There are three types of radiocommunications licences:

 The ACMA management approach to the 2.4 GHz band relies on a 'public park' concept.